Singapore Government Logo

 Fruit The fruit is an ovoid caryopsis (a type of dry, indehiscent fruit, commonly known as a grain).

-Habitat Found in moist or swampy ground and along waterbodies in lowland forests
+Habitat It is found in moist or swampy ground and along waterbodies in lowland forests.

 Taxonomy This species was recently discovered at the Western Catchment in 2022, bringing the number of native bamboo species in Singapore to five.